Skip to content

 Recommended by: Michael, The World Was Here First

-If you love travelling to experience the local cuisine, visitors will find great value at many mid-range and high-end restaurants offering delicious fresh food.
-Similarly, drink prices are quite reasonable with many bars and restaurants offering happy hour specials.
+You’ll find great value at many mid-range and high-end restaurants offering delicious fresh food.
+Similarly, drink prices are quite reasonable, with many bars and restaurants offering happy hour specials.

+Travel costs: You’ll find prices in Malta very reasonable.
 A budget of €65-70 per person per day for couples who want an occasional splurge is reasonable.
+Prices are higher in Valetta, and accommodation is usually more affordable if you stay a little away from the coastline.

 RECOMMENDED TOUR: Highlights of Malta & Mdina Full Day Tour with Lunch